-Wes Pifer enters his third season with the Northern Arizona men’s basketball team.
+Wes Pifer enters his fourth season with the Northern Arizona men’s basketball team.

 Prior to NAU, Pifer spent the previous two seasons as an assistant coach at North Carolina Central University.
 While at NCCU, Pifer oversaw the development of three All-Mid-Eastern Athletic Conference (MEAC) first team selections at NCCU over the last two seasons.
 The Eagles twice broke the Division I record for wins in a season during Pifer’s tenure while the team totaled a 25-9 mark over the two years in MEAC play.